Welcome to my website

 I have always been stimulated by the visual aspects in performance work, and have often incorporated the use of costumes and props, movement and dance.
 If you click on the “projects” button and look under “Community Music”, you will find examples of the theatrical approach I have brought in to my work.
 These include the creation of a U.V.
 Dance performance at a local community festival, and a “musical-style” amateur theatrical production based around the pantomime camel “Abdul”.

-performances and events are my organisational and co-ordination skills.
-They have enabled me to work both alone and in teams, taking up roles on committees, and running events and projects such as: one-off gigs, festivals, residency work, workshops, parades, collaborations, recording projects, and running on going groups.
+My organisational and co-ordination skills have enabled me to work both alone and in teams, taking up roles on committees, and running events and projects such as: one-off gigs, festivals, residency work, workshops, parades, collaborations, recording projects, and with the running of on going groups.
 I have experience in many roles including management, secretarial, publicity, and project coordination.
+I manage my own Community Music business, Caz Jeffreys Music, which includes organising events with visiting vocal coaches and singing leaders.

 Both my daughters have benefited through music being such a large influence at home.
-I like to support the youth with their music, through organising and supporting them with their own projects, and in particular helping to create opportunities and a forum for them to share in their experiences.
-This has included the organisation of one-off workshops, gigs, a guitar club, and youth programmes in festivals.
+I like to support the youth with their music, which has over the years included the organisation of one-off workshops, gigs, and guitar club.
 I am happy to work with all age groups; in schools or community spaces.
+I also provide music workshops for the family – usually parents with children between the ages of 4 and 12 years old, bringing in fun activities to introduce and build musical skills which they learn together.

 In all my activities, I love working with a theme and am happy to tailor make workshops and events to suit the participants or projects’ needs.